How to post!

 Parks, who also wrote fiction and was an accomplished composer, died in New York, his nephew, Charles Parks, said in a telephone interview from Lawrence, Kansas.

 "Nothing came easy," Parks wrote in his autobiography.
 "I was just born with a need to explore every tool shop of my mind, and with long searching and hard work.
-I became devoted to my restlessness."
-(Watch Parks describe how his powerful work could be a lesson for all -- 1:49)
+I became devoted to my restlessness." (

 He covered everything from fashion to politics to sports during his 20 years at Life, from 1948 to 1968.